What is birth photography?

 I like my privacy, so I am a bit concerned on having a birth photographer and the images being online.

+Privacy is VERY important to me.
+Being a Social Worker has made me aware that everything can't be posted online.
+I discuss with my Birth clients the images they feel comfortable on sharing online.
 Some people want EVERYTHING of their birth to be photographed, some only want specific details.
 Regardless of your preference, please know that you have the final word on how much or how little I will photograph and/or share.

 I don’t want my images up in your blog, what do I need to do?

 I offer a 100% privacy add-on fee for $300.
-Please be aware that you have the final say in what images will be displayed in any of my social media.
+Please be aware that you do have the final say in what images will be displayed in any of my social media.
 In case that you are not interested in any of the images portrayed, the add-on fee would need to be added to the package.

 How far in advance should I book you?